 If we look at some of the latest research on the matter, it is easy to see that all of this talk about wellness, healthier munchies and the brand-spanking new pulse of the lifted lifestyle might not be real.

-A recent study published in the journal Social Science Research Networkfinds that junk food sales have increased by around 2 percent in states where marijuana is legal.
-Of course, this is not a huge uptick or anything, especially when compared to the 1.3 percent increase in areas of prohibition.
+A 2015 study published in the journal Social Science Research Network finds that junk food sales have increased by around 2% in states where marijuana is legal.
+Of course, this is not a huge uptick or anything, especially when compared to the 1.3% increase in areas of prohibition.
 But it does show that high fat, sugary foods still have a shot at becoming a stoner staple in areas of the United States where marijuana consumption is now part of normal society.

 Other studies on the subject of the marijuana munchies show that, in spite of all the jibber-jabber about health and wellness in the cannabis community, most cannabis users still want junk food when they are stoned.